-Note: This list was first published in October 2018 and has been updated and re-published for October 2021.
+Note: This list was first published in October 2018 and has been updated for October 2022.
 Unlike the original list, some of the gothic romance movies and TV shows do include explicit content.
 But there are content notes for every film and show, so you’ll know what to expect.

 200 GOTHIC ROMANCE MOVIES & TV SHOWS – PERIOD DRAMA STYLE